docarray/docarray/docs/fundamentals/dataclass/access.md

 ### Select multiple fields

-The square bracket is required when you want to select multiple fields, they need to be separated by comma `,`.
+You can select multiple fields by including them in the square brackets, separated by a comma `,`.

 ````{tab} Select Documents correspond to two fields